marcadam/Yelp/README.md

 - [x] Map view zooms to fit business annotations
 - [x] Scroll to top of list after new search or filtering results
 - [x] Created all icons myself! :)

+Additional things I would liek to have done if I hade more time:

+- Add an empty state screen for when you first launch and when there are no results.
+- Annimate between the tabel and map views
+- Save and populate filters unless a new search term was entered.
+- Loading indicator displayed while fetching results.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):